Franchise Fees

 Three construction techniques are used as part of the PMP program to maintain city streets: Sealcoat, Mill and Overlay and Reconstruction.
 Sealcoat involves spraying a bituminous adhesive on the existing surface and topping it with small graded aggregate rock.
 The excess aggregate is swept off and recycled.
 City Maintenance Division crews perform this work, along with hiring outside contractors, which helps protect the pavement from oxidation and the effects of moisture.
 Mill and Overlay involves grinding off the top layer of surface and installing a new top layer of pavement.
 This is a structural improvement and extends the life cycle of the original pavement.
 Reconstruction removes and replaces the existing asphalt pavement and aggregate base and installs curb and gutter if not already present.
 The City hires an outside contractor to perform both the overlay and reconstruction projects.

-Another component of the PMP Program involves trail maintenance and reconstruction.
+Another component of the PMP Program involves trail and sidewalk maintenance and reconstruction.
 Maintenance of the trails may include crack-sealing, fog-sealing or sealcoating and are done both by the City Maintenance Division along with hiring outside contractors.
 Trail reconstruction is also completed as needed and the City hires an outside contractor to perform this work.

 How long has the Pavement Management Program been in place?